Grammatical Appendix

 apostrophe indicates

-accent stress of last syllable.
+emphasis, of last syllable.

-The archaic Genitive
+The Genitive singular

 thereby does not shorten like the Nominative does in rapid speech.